Like most people uprooted by the Cherokee Trail of Tears, Eliza Whitmire experienced terrible trauma.

 While the traditional history of the American frontier has long been one of white settlers in conflict with indigenous people, recent scholarship has rewritten that narrative, revealing it to be a far more complex place.
 Settling new territory required hard labor, and even as the Abolitionist movement grew back East, economic incentives on the frontier outweighed moral imperatives.

-Nakia D. Parker is a doctoral candidate in History at the University of Texas at Austin.
-Her research is on the history of gender, slavery, and migration in the Choctaw and Chickasaw Nations.
+Nakia D. Parker is an assistant professor of history at the Michigan State University.
+Her research is on the history of gender, slavery and migration in the Choctaw and Chickasaw Nations.